snovakovic/Playground/README.md

   2) Number puzzle game : Order the number in the board to win the game.
 Size of the board is configurable.

-  3) Snake: Classic snake game using only plan HTML and JavaScript - no canvas included.
+  3) Snake: Classic snake game using only HTML and JavaScript - no canvas included.